“The robot stated that the IRS had ‘fraud’ investigation underway and I should phone the number immediately.”

 I wasn’t giving to charity because it was deductible, I was giving because I was called to do so.

 I’m playing cards (hearts) the day after my birthday, and someone mentioned preparing taxes.
 I noted that the Wife and I get someone else to do it for us.
 My friend did not understand.
 “It’s EASY with TurboTax” or some other software.
 I repeated that we outsource our tax prep because it was best for us to do so.
 My reaction was perceived as passionate, maybe even heated, although it did not feel that way to me.
-It was just what we do to insure domestic tranquility.
-Continue reading “The Wife and the tax compromise”
+It was just what we do to ensure domestic tranquility.

 Whether you see Edward Snowden as whistleblower or unpatriotic – I land in the former camp – it’s difficult to think that we would not have been talking about this had he not released the information he had.